 The Grand Arrival

 Certain truths are constant over time.
 One of these truths is how the powerful have always understood the symbols through which they express their standing.
-From the lavish chariots of the Roman Emperors to the individually hand built state carriages and cars of Monarchy – such as the coachbuilt Rolls-Royce Phantom IV used during Queen Elizabeth II’s coronation – such fine vehicles have been designed to project the importance of the individual inside to those waiting outside.
+From the lavish chariots of the Roman Emperors to the individual hand-built state carriages and cars of Monarchy – such as the coachbuilt Rolls-Royce Phantom IV used during Queen Elizabeth II’s coronation – such fine vehicles have been designed to project the importance of the individual inside to those waiting outside.

 Waiting with bated breath for a grand arrival, the crowds were never anything but impressed by the stately arrival of their idol.
 In the future, Rolls-Royce believes that its powerful patrons will wish to continue projecting their power and status in such a manner.